 Music to Increase Your Productivity, Focus, and Concentration

 We all want to be more productive, whether at work, while studying, or generally throughout our day.
-The ability to boost our concentration and focus on the task at hand is what separates the productive from the unproductive; the successful from the unsuccessful.
+The ability to boost our concentration and focus on the task at hand (otherwise known as monotasking) is what separates the productive from the unproductive; the successful from the unsuccessful.

 I’ve written extensively on productivity in the past, including in my first book, which has a chapter devoted entirely to early morning productivity and focus.
 One thing that I found time and again while interviewing people about how they keep up high levels of productivity, not just in the morning, but throughout the day, is that they do so by listening to music.